ca0v/codefights/README.md

 Find the median of the values in two separated sorted lists in O(log(n+m)) time.
 The nieve solution runs in O(n+m) time and incrementally scans both lists from the left until the midpoint is found.
-An advancement of that would be to replace the incremental search with a binary search.
+An advancement of that would be to replace the O(n) incremental search with a O(log(n)) binary search.

 INPUT: List 1 (l1) and List 2 (l2), both sorted
 OUTPUT: Median value